Nomifactory/Guides/guides/PlayingOnDev.md

 ### What Are Development Snapshots?

 Development snapshots are the bleeding-edge version of Omnifactory.
-We create a pair of client and server zip files automatically whenever we change the "dev" branch on our GitHub repository, keeping only the latest pair of files.
+We create a pair of client and server zip files automatically whenever we change the "dev" branch on our GitHub repository.

 The main thing to note is that these are experimental builds.
 They have not been vetted to the same degree as releases.
 While we make a concerted effort to avoid breaking things, we don't make any guarantees.